 Besides supporting some female-centric companies doing good, (Girls Inc, Rethreaded, FabScrap to name a few), I decided to shed light on an issue I think many young women like myself face - the insecurities that come with owning your creative power in the time of social media.

-For a while now, I’ve been mesmerized by the female entrepreneurs and creatives I come across in person and online who exude so much confidence.
 I think half the battle of becoming who you want to be is just declaring it.
 But how much of that declaration needs to be made to the outside world and how much to yourself?
 This can get very muddled up when so much of our perceived personality is highlighted in little image squares or 280 characters.
 I think deep down we all know that’s not where true creativity lies, but it’s an important facet of showcasing our work and making connections.

 To me, being online means sending your energy outward.
 And our society asks so much more of women already, it’s no wonder we feel the pressure to show the world we’ve produced something.